oclint/oclint-docs/usage/oclint.rst

 Using oclint
 ============

-When you invoke OCLint, it normally does rule loading, compilation, analysis, and report generation.
-The options allow you to change the behavior of each step to certain ways that meet your requirement.
+When we invoke OCLint, it normally does rule loading, compilation, analysis, and report generation.
+The options allow us to change the behavior of each step to certain ways that meet our requirements.

 See all supported options in OCLint |release| by typing ``oclint -help``::